 Either the dog is brown or the dog is not brown.

 This sentence is always true because one or the other must be so.
 This is different from a statement that says, "Either the dog is brown or the dog is white," because that statement is not always true.
 Dogs can be black, gray or a mix of colors.
 Note that when you put both halves of a logical tautology together, it feels a bit redundant, just like a verbal tautology.

 Tautology often involves just a few words or phrases in a sentence that have the same meaning.
 Sometimes one word is part of the definition of the other word.
 Though tautologies are common in everyday speech and don't diminish clarity, they should be avoided in formal writing so you don't repeat yourself unnecessarily.

 The bold words or phrases in the following examples are tautological, which means they have similar meanings.
 There is no need to use both.

-- 4g cell phones are a new innovation.
+- Remember when 4G cell phones were a new innovation?

 - The evening sunset was beautiful.